abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 * Fixing the reported bugs from the community
 * Providing documentations as much as possible
-* Adding new custom pages to demo
+* Adding new custom pages to the demo

 <!-- TODO: mention the status of the module? -->
 ### OpenIddict Module

 ### Deployment Documentations

-Deploying an ABP based application is not so different than deploying any .NET or ASP.NET Core application.
+Deploying an ABP-based application is not so different than deploying any .NET or ASP.NET Core application.
 You can deploy it to a cloud provider (e.g. Azure, AWS, Google Could) or on-premise server, IIS or any other web server.
 However, we wanted to prepare a "Deployment Guide" to mention the important points and considerations.

 ![](./deployment-documentation.png)

-We've created two new deployment documentations, you can find them under the ["Deployment"](https://docs.abp.io/en/abp/5.3/Deployment/Index) section of our documentation website.
+We've created two new deployment documents, you can find them under the ["Deployment"](https://docs.abp.io/en/abp/5.3/Deployment/Index) section of our documentation website.

-In the [Deploying to a Clustered Environment](https://docs.abp.io/en/abp/5.3/Deployment/Clustered-Environment) documentation, we've documented the topics that you should consider when you are developing your application to a clustered environment and explains how you can deal with these topics in your ABP based application.
+In the [Deploying to a Clustered Environment](https://docs.abp.io/en/abp/5.3/Deployment/Clustered-Environment) documentation, we've documented the topics that you should consider when you are developing your application to a clustered environment and explained how you can deal with these topics in your ABP-based application.

 ### Other News

-* Upgraded the [AutoMapper](https://github.com/AutoMapper/AutoMapper) library to **v11.0.1**.
-See [#12189](https://github.com/abpframework/abp/pull/12189).
 * Global Features was only accessible from the C# code.
-From this version Global Features can be also provided from application configurations.
+From this version, Global Features can be also provided from application configurations.
 See [#12043](https://github.com/abpframework/abp/pull/12043).
-* Get the user's detailed informations (name, surname and phone number) from external login.
+* Get the user's detailed information (name, surname and phone number) from external login.
 See [#12085](https://github.com/abpframework/abp/pull/12085).
 * Date Pipes for Angular.
 See [#11909](https://github.com/abpframework/abp/issues/11909).

-If you want to see more details, you can check [the release on GitHub](https://github.com/abpframework/abp/releases/tag/5.3.0-rc.1), that contains a list of all issues and pull requests closed with this version.
+If you want to see more details, you can check [the release on GitHub](https://github.com/abpframework/abp/releases/tag/5.3.0-rc.1), which contains a list of all issues and pull requests closed with this version.

 ## What's New with ABP Commercial 5.3?

 ### GDPR Module

 > **GDPR (General Data Protection Regulation)** is a regulation in EU law on data protection and known as the toughest privacy and security law in the world.
-GDPR applies to any organisation operating within the EU, as well as any organisations outside of the EU which offer goods or services to customers or businesses in the EU.
+GDPR applies to any organization operating within the EU, as well as any organizations outside of the EU which offer goods or services to customers or businesses in the EU.

-With this version we are introducing the new **GDPR Module**.
+With this version, we are introducing the new **GDPR Module**.
 This was one of the most awaited features, so we've prioritized it and implemented it in this version.

 GDPR Module is pre-installed in the [startup templates](https://docs.abp.io/en/commercial/5.3/startup-templates/index) for MVC.
 So, no need to manually install it.
 When you create a new startup template, you can directly use this module.
 We'll also implement this module for the other UI types as soon as possible and also add extra functionality such as "Cookie Consent" and more.

-Currently, there are two main functionality of this module and they are "Download Personal Data" and "Delete Personal Data".
+Currently, there are two main functions of this module and they are "Download Personal Data" and "Delete Personal Data".

 ![](./gdpr-user-menu.png)

-There is a "Personal Data" section in the user menu like in the screenshot above and when you click to this section, you'll be redirected to the "Personal Data" page.
+There is a "Personal Data" section in the user menu like in the screenshot above and when you click on this section, you'll be redirected to the "Personal Data" page.
 On that page, you can either request to "Download Personal Data" or "Delete Personal Data".

 ![](./gdpr-personal-data-page.png)

-After you've requested to download "Personal Data", you need to wait for 1 hour by default (it's configurable, you can use configure the related option).
-Because the GDPR module is developed by considering the distributed systems and therefore a specific time should be passed to ensure all the published events are handled.
+After you've requested to download "Personal Data", you need to wait for 1 hour by default (you can configure the related option).
+Because the GDPR module is developed by considering the distributed systems and therefore a specific time should be passed to ensure all the published events are handled and all personal data is collected.

 ### CMS Kit Pro - Polling Feature